 Yendi’s quest for an international crown continued as she later re-entered the pageant world, this time representing Jamaica at the 2010 Miss Universe pageant in Las Vegas,Nevada.
 She was the third Jamaican woman, Sandra Foster and Christine Straw being the other 2, to hold both Miss Jamaica Universe and Miss Jamaica World titles.
 Yendi did Jamaica proud once again and secured our highest placement ever in Miss Universe, 2nd.
 She was beaten by Ximena Navarrete of Mexico.

 Yendi in a beauty shot taken by world-renowned fashion photographer, Fadil Berisha.

 Ximena and Yendi, the final two contestants at Miss Universe 2010.

 Deanna Robins, Miss Jamaica World 2012 represented Jamaica at the 62nd staging of the Miss World pageant.
 She did exceptionally well placing in many of the fast track events: Talent, Top Model, Sports and Beauty with a Purpose and made the final 7 as well as she was bestowed the title of Caribbean Queen of Beauty.
 More importantly Deanna ended the 5 year drought at Miss World for Jamaica, as our last beauty queen to receive a placement prior to 2012 was Yendi Phillips.

 Over the past 50 years Jamaica has produced astonishingly beautiful and brilliant women who have represented us on the international stage, many of whom have gone on to successful careers as actresses ,models ,doctors and more importantly role models for women in Jamaica and the rest of the world.
-Jamaica may be small but we have numerous accolades to our name in just 50 years as a developing nation.
+Jamaica may be small but we have numerous accolades to our name in just over 50 years as a developing nation.